Undergraduate Students - How To Register

 Permission slips for any courses requiring permits or signed overload slips for closed courses must be processed in the Registrar’s Office (Erwin 102).
 The Registrar’s Office will enter permission on the student record and then the student can process the addition on KnightWeb.

-Students who do not register during the advance period should register during the Open Registration period, January 2-15.
-Late registrations will be accepted from January 21 through January 27 in the Registrar’s Office.
-Beginning Janury 21, a late registration fee of $40.00 will be assessed.
+Students who do not register during the advance period should register during the Open Registration period, beginning January 2nd.
+Late registrations will be accepted from January 20 through January 26 in the Registrar’s Office.
+Beginning January 20, a late registration fee of $40.00 will be assessed.

 In order to establish their intent to pursue a course, all students are expected to attend each course in which they are registered within the first two scheduled class meetings.
-Individual faculty members or departments may, at their discretion, drop any unexcused pre-registered student who does not attend class by Tuesday, January 21 or the first day of class (whichever comes later).
-Students who know in advance that they will be out of class at the beginning of the semester must notify the Dean of Students (College Union 354, ext.
-5706), who will notify the faculty.
-However, except in cases of religious observances, the instructor determines whether an absence is excusable.
+Individual faculty members or departments may request the Office of the Registrar to drop any student who does not attend class the first two scheduled class meetings during the Drop/Add period.
+Students who know in advance that they will be out of class during the first two days of class should, as a first step, notify the Office of the Dean of Students (College Union 354, 245-5706), who will notify the faculty.
+With the exception of religious observances, the instructor determines whether an absence is excusable.
+Therefore, students should make every effort to commuicate directly and promptly with their respective instructors if they are absent.

 Students who do not officially drop or withdraw from courses and do not attend class are still officially registered for their courses, may be obligated to pay outstanding tuition and fees, and may be subject to a failing grade.

-The Drop/Add period runs from January 21 through January 27, and students will be able to add and drop using KnightWeb.
-Students wishing to remove themselves from courses after 5:00pm on January 27, but prior to the withdrawal deadlines will receive a grade of W.
+The Drop/Add period runs from January 20 to January 26 and students will be able to add and drop using KnightWeb.
+Students wishing to remove themselves from courses after 11:59 pm on January 26, but prior to the withdrawal deadlines will receive a grade of W.

 Many courses carry prerequisites which are published in course descriptions of the Undergraduate Bulletin for 100, 200, 300, and 400 level courses and the Graduate Guide for 500 and 600 level courses (Prerequisites for experimental courses are published under course descriptions.)
 In most cases, KnightWeb will refuse registration if prerequisites have not been met.